-I met Edward during a Travel Massive event in Manila during TBEX Asia and found his story to be fascinating.
+I met Edward Young during a Travel Massive event in Manila during TBEX Asia and found his story to be fascinating.
 Hailing from a small city in the midwest U.S., Edward is now based in the Middle East for work and has traveled to nearly 50 countries.
 He shares inspirational and motivational posts on travel, health and life on his blog, Reborn Stronger.

 NAME: Edward Young III (EG III)